milesburton/astro-blog/README.md

 - NPM Intellisense: NPM dependency autocompletion
 - Import Cost: Display import/require package sizes
 - Babel JavaScript: Modern JavaScript support

-** Deployment **
-This project is automatically deployed to Netlify using a CD process whenever the main branch changes.
-The output can be viewed at: https://brilliant-pika-76e38a.netlify.app/

 **Code Quality:**